rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![ChatMessages/Index.cshtml view](sprint2pics/pic12.png)

 #### 3. What is the end result?
-The end result is an interactive table for chat messages that shows 3 messages per page and can be sorted and filtered for ease of use.
+The end result is an interactive table for chat messages with paging functionality that shows 3 messages per page and can be sorted and filtered for ease of use.

 ###### ChatMessages view with functional sorting, filtering, and paging (after fix)
 ![App after fix](sprint2pics/pic13.png)